Published on December 2, 2025

 • Budget for a Separate Drug Plan: Medigap plans are designed to handle hospital and medical bills, but they don’t cover retail prescription drugs.
 To avoid high out-of-pocket medication costs, you’ll need to purchase a standalone Medicare Part D plan.

-What is a Texas Medigap Plan?
+So, What Is a Texas Medigap Plan?

 If you’re starting to explore your Medicare options, you’ve likely come across the term “Medigap.”
 It can sound like just another piece of jargon, but the concept is actually pretty straightforward.
 Think of a Medigap plan as a partner to your Original Medicare (Part A and Part B).
 While Original Medicare covers a significant portion of your healthcare costs, it wasn’t designed to cover everything.
 You’re still left with out-of-pocket expenses like deductibles, copayments, and coinsurance, which can be unpredictable and add up fast.